Privacy Notice

 Personal data may only be processed by the Data Controller’s employees whose job duties include participation in recruitment and related HR processes, or who have the right to make decisions or suggestions in relation to the recruitment process.
 If the Data Controller uses the assistance of external partners in the recruitment process, it will provide detailed information about this during the recruitment procedure.

-Duration of personal data processing
+Duration of the processing of personal data

 The Data Controller will delete the recording 6 months after the end of the interview.

-Automated decision making and profiling
+Automated decision-making and profiling

-No automated decision making and profiling shall take place during the data processing.
+No automated decision-making and profiling shall take place during the data processing.

-Provision of personal data
+Consequences of not providing personal data

 Consent is completely voluntary and job applicants are free to choose how their data is handled.